 Links below may include affiliates.
 I use affiliate links to recommended products and services.
 I receive a small commission on any resulting purchases at no cost to the customer.
 As an Amazon Associate, I earn from qualifying purchases.
-It keeps The Koh Samui Guide ad-free, never sponsored and 100% independent.
+It keeps The Koh Samui Guide ad-free, never sponsored and 100% independent.Subscribe by email

 The best books about Thailand

-The best novels about Thailand
+Novels about Thailand

-2. Bangkok 8
+4. Bangkok 8

-Bangkok crime/thriller series: “This thriller abounds with sensational elements-from homicidal vipers on speed to jade smuggling and the Thai sex trade-but listeners would be wise to follow the lead of Buddhist narrator Sonchai, who is more interested in the graceful acceptance of life’s puzzles than in their resolution.”
+Free with an Audible trial.
+A Bangkok crime/thriller series: “This thriller abounds with sensational elements-from homicidal vipers on speed to jade smuggling and the Thai sex trade-but listeners would be wise to follow the lead of Buddhist narrator Sonchai, who is more interested in the graceful acceptance of life’s puzzles than in their resolution.”
 (Publishers Weekly)

-4. Four Reigns
+6. Four Reigns